a breakdown of the artists’ most recent work

-But, ultimately, Friday night melancholy is a pretty limited tonal groove to fill with five songs.
+But, ultimately, Friday night melancholy is a pretty limited tonal groove to fill with five songs per LP side.
 Some songs retain clarity into the hangover—jaunty “Golden Days” gets some lovely mileage out of a wah-wah guitar riff that feels like it’s always existed, and the anthemic “Polly” stacks up so much sound that it can’t help but be cathartic.
 But in the light of day, the record annoyed me, Julian Ehrlich’s Tickle-Me-Elmo-sings-Lindsey-Buckingham voice—which carries all of the dynamic range that diss implies—doing no favors for its wearying sweetness.

 Though Whitney is filled out with chops otherwise (Max Kakacek is an especially talented dude; underneath the band’s honeyed glaze, his guitar playing is surprisingly nerdish and intricate), any attempt to stray sonically is limited by the album’s weird, wimpy sexlessness: “Dave’s Song,” attempting a brassy R&B homecoming sound, is torpedoed by its lyrics—some pretty punchable self-pity bullshit (“I don’t want to be saved/Take me in your heart again”).
 “You’d think the album’s one instrumental cut would therefore be a nice balls-out morning stretch for their sound, but “Red Moon” is inexplicably frigid—nothing more than a single mournful horn solo limply reinforced by an awkward drum and keyboard lockstep.
 What a rip-off.
 But hey, I’ve heard some rumors that these dudes play funk now, so ladies watch out.